praesongprasit/EventSiteTest/src/talks/nztechrally2025/hold-fold-walkaway.md

 <p>You’ll learn when to hold, when to fold and when to walk away from the moments that can burn you.</p>
 "
 featuredImage: /assets/images/talks/2025/hold-fold-walkaway.jpg
-featuredImageAlt: "Nav's picture with text: NZ Tech Rally.
+featuredImageAlt: "Nav's picture with text: EVENT_NAME.
 Hold, fold or walk away.
 Navigating  burnout like The Gambler.
 A talk by Nav Rao, Product Engineer"
 featuredImageType: image/jpg
 featuredImageWidth: 1280
 featuredImageHeight: 720